Thorough Greensboro Fraud Defense Attorneys

 More than 65 combined years on your side

 Fraud is a very broad term that encompasses many, many types of crimes.
 What they all have in common is knowingly obtaining money, goods, property, services or anything of value under false pretenses.

-Since 1973, lawyers at The Clifford Division of Clifford Clendenin & O'Hale, LLC have defended all manner of fraud charges with diligence and excellence.
+Lawyers at Clifford & Harris, PLLC have defended all manner of fraud charges with diligence and excellence.
 From identity theft to credit card fraud to passing bad checks, we provide optimal representation that achieves results.

 Elements required to prove fraud in North Carolina

 In order to convict you of fraud, the state must show that:

 - You made a false representation or hid and past or present important fact